- When the operation started and ended

 - Warnings of potential problems (warning message)

-- Errors that cause the tool to stop execution (error message)
+- Errors that cause the tool to stop running (error message)

 All communication between tools and users is done with messages.
 Depending on where you are running the tools from, messages appear in the Result window, the Python window, and the progress dialog box.
 From Python, you can fetch these messages within your script, interrogate them, print them, or write them to a file.
 All messages have a severity property, either informative, warning, or error.
 The severity is an integer, where 0 = informative, 1 = warning, and 2 = error.